 For people with severe obesity, the death rate increases for all types of cancer.
 The death rate is 52 percent higher for men and 62 percent higher for women(9).

 Obesity puts a strain on your whole circulatory system, which carries blood through your body through your vessels (arteries and veins).
 This strain increases your risk for stroke and vessel damage in the brain.
 Obesity can lead to other stroke risk factors.
 Stroke risk factors include heart disease, hypertension, high cholesterol, type 2 diabetes (called metabolic syndrome when someone has three or more of these diseases) and obstructive sleep apnea (10).

 Gastroesophageal Reflux Disease (GERD)

-Gastroesophageal Reflux Disease (GERD) causes stomach acid or intestinal secretions to leak into your esophagus.
+Gastroesophageal Reflux Disease (GERD), or heartburn, causes stomach acid or intestinal secretions to damage your esophagus.
 Common GERD symptoms include heartburn, “indigestion”, throwing up food, coughing (especially at night), hoarseness, and belching.
-Between 10 percent and 20 percent of the general population experience GERD symptoms regularly.
+Nearly two of every 10 people experience GERD symptoms regularly.

 Bone/Joint Damage and Accidents

-Obesity, in particular severe obesity, contributes to a number of bone and joint issues.
+Obesity contributes to bone and joint issues.
 These issues can increase the risk for accidents and personal injury.
 Bone and joint issues can include: